vascobmaia/SQL_Pratice/README.md

-# SQL_Pratice Zero to Hero Udemy course
+# SQL_Practice — Zero to Hero (Udemy Course)

-This repository contains the exercises I completed while taking the “The Complete SQL Bootcamp” course on Udemy.
+This repository contains the exercises I completed while taking the **"The Complete SQL Bootcamp: Go from Zero to Hero"** course on Udemy.
+The goal is to strengthen my PostgreSQL skills by analyzing the **DVD Rental** database and exploring key SQL concepts such as queries, joins, aggregate functions, subqueries, and table creation.

-The goal is to strengthen my PostgreSQL skills by analyzing the DVD Rental database, exploring concepts such as queries, joins, aggregate functions, subqueries, and table creation.
+Through this project, I aim to enhance my SQL knowledge and document my progress in data analysis and relational database modeling.

-Through this project, I aim to enhance my SQL knowledge and share my progress in data analysis and relational database modeling.
+---

 ## Fundamentals Exercises Covered